-Oxfam Trailwalker is a community event bringing people together to bring real change in the world, and volunteering is a great way to join, if you are not participating.
+Oxfam Trailwalker is a community event bringing people together to bring real change in the world, and volunteering is a great way to join.
 Your contribution will not only help us manage this massive event, but will make you a part of something much larger.

 Trailwalker is gigantic logistical exercise with plenty of opportunities for people who want to get involved and be a part of this epic challenge.
 Are you one of them?